 Consistent and proper trainign can have great results, leading to well-behaved puppies that develop into calmer adults, as this video shows!

 Here at Royvon, we love training dogs of all breeds, including Weimaraners!
 We’ve got over 60 years of experience in dog training, so we’ve seen it all before.
 Whatever issues you may be experiencing, from basic puppy training to extreme anxiety, we are here to help.
-Simply visit our website to find out more about what we offer at our three locations in Esher, Rugby, and Merthyr Tydfil!
+Simply visit our website to find out more about what we offer at our two locations in Esher and Merthyr Tydfil!